 In collaboration with the Lone Star College System and the University of Houston Small Business Development Centers, the transactional clinic assists individuals who are in the process of starting their own business, need council in small transactions, need contract revisions or want to move to the next phase in their business plan.

-Ms. W sought out the Transactional Clinic for assistance forming a LLC for her proposed construction company.
+Ms. W sought out the Entrepreneurship and Community Development Clinic for assistance forming a LLC for her proposed construction company.
 Clinic students assigned to Ms. W assisted her in preparing her company’s Articles of Organization, advised her on LLC Regulations, her industry background and legal issues surrounding the proposed business.
 After reviewing her financial information, it was determined that Ms. W lacked the necessary financing to proceed in filing her Articles of Organization with the Secretary of State.
 Ms. W was advised by the clinic students to seek the adequate funds from investors before filing prematurely.

-Mr. BL, owner of a local bakery, came to the Transactional Clinic for help in filing a trademark application that received a non-final rejection.
+Mr. BL, owner of a local bakery, came to the Entrepreneurship and Community Development Clinic for help in filing a trademark application that received a non-final rejection.
 Students discussed possible courses of action with Mr. BL after speaking with the Trademark Examiner.
 It was decided that Mr. BL could move his trademark application to the supplemental register and/or file a Texas trademark application.
 Mr. BL also required several contracts to be drafted.
 The nature of the contracts ranged from non-compete agreements to a release of copyright and a buyout agreement for him and his partner.

 Clients Mr. & Mrs. S came to the Clinic for assistance in forming a non-profit 501(c)(3) corporation.
 Mr. and Mrs. S were helped in drafting its bylaws, operations and IRS requirements.
 The clients were also instructed in how to reserve the non-profit’s name and advised to draft an employee handbook before hiring any employees other than Board members.